hivdb/hivdb-cms/resources/program-updates.md

 ## Version 3.4.12 update 2024-02-19

-Bugfix:

-Previously, minimizer window size=5 (`-w 5`) was employed for aligning HIV-1 sequences by minimap2.
+- **Bugfix**: Previously, minimizer window size=5 (`-w 5`) was employed for aligning HIV-1 sequences by minimap2.
 We changed this config to minimizer k-mer length=10 (`-k 10 -w 5`) for increase alignment sensitivity for super short sequences.

 ## Version 3.4.11 update 2024-01-20